csev/socket-test/README.md

     cd tsugi/admin
     php rachet.php

-Leave this running - it logs activity of opening, closing, and messaging for the web sockets it is managing.
+Leave`rachet` running - it logs activity of opening, closing, and messaging for the web sockets it is managing.

 Then you need to open the `socket-test` tool in 2 or three windows with each windows